 Each summer associate is assigned a partner and an associate who are responsible for helping him or her structure the most productive program possible.
 They are available for the summer associate to address concerns and questions.

-If you are interested in pursuing a Summer Associate position with Broad and Cassel, we encourage you to submit your resume.
-To maintain the integrity of our recruiting process, we respectively request that all resumes are sent to the email address listed below and are not directed to individual attorneys or staff members of the Firm.
+To maintain the integrity of the recruiting process, we respectfully request that all resumes are submitted here and are not directed to individual attorneys or staff members of the Firm.
+Please be aware that Broad and Cassel does not accept unsolicited resumes submitted by recruiting firms.